hoangslender/slender47/README.md

-- 👋 Hi, I’m @slender47
+- 👋 Hi, I’m Hoang Slender
-- 👀 I’m interested in ...
+- 👀 I’m interested in book, music and game
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning design and code C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Fiverr
-- 📫 How to reach me ...
+- 📫 Reach me via slender.hth@gmail.com

 <!---
 slender47/slender47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.